Porvesh/Porvesh.github.io/_posts/2022-08-31-freshman-year.md

 - **California:**
   California was great — the first city I visited in the US.
-  Saw the pier, saw the Golden Gate Bridge.
-  Drove on the wrong side of the road (once).
+  Saw the Pacific, crossed the Golden Gate Bridge, and accidentally drove on the wrong side of the road (just once).
   Seven-lane highways scared me.
   Learned what Costco was.
 Got lost in there for a while.
-  Started tipping.
   Realized America was expensive.
 California?
 Even more so.

 - **Moved into College:**